Eyuelwoldeh/habit-tracker/README.md

 - **React**: A JavaScript library for building user interfaces.
 It's perfect for creating dynamic and responsive web apps like this one.
 - **localStorage**: A web storage solution that allows data to persist in the browser even after a page refresh.
 It helps store habit data locally so users don't lose their progress.
 - **CSS**: Custom styling for making the app visually appealing and user-friendly.
+- **HTML**: used to structure and define the content of the web page.

 ## Installation